rootiest/rootiest-nvim/README.md

 ## Companion Tools

 [Rootiest WezTerm](https://github.com/rootiest/rootiest-wezterm) -
-A wezterm configuration that is designed to work with this Neovim config.
+A wezterm configuration that is designed to work with this Neovim configuration.

 [Rootiest Kitty](https://github.com/rootiest/rootiest-kitty) -
-A kitty configuration that is designed to work with this Neovim configuration
+A kitty configuration that is designed to work with this Neovim configuration.

 [Rootiest Fish](https://github.com/rootiest/rootiest-fish) -
-A fish configuration that pairs well with this Neovim configuration
+A fish configuration that pairs well with this Neovim configuration.

 [Rootiest Tmux](https://github.com/rootiest/rootiest-tmux) -
-A tmux configuration that is designed to work with this Neovim config.
+A tmux configuration that is designed to work with this Neovim configuration.

 [Rootiest Iosevka Font](https://github.com/rootiest/rootiest-iosevka) -
 A custom Iosevka font that is designed by developers, for developers.